Speaking: Vocabulary for Speaking B2 - Lesson 3: Abstract Concepts (e.g., society, environment)

 Cluster 3: Culture & Identity

-Example: "Protecting our cultural heritage, like our ancient temples and art forms, is vital for our national identity.
-It's important to celebrate our cultural diversity while also passing down important traditions."
+"Protecting our cultural heritage is vital for our national identity.
+It's important to celebrate our diversity while passing down important traditions."

-Listen to this excerpt from a panel discussion about the future of Cambodia.
+Listen to this excerpt from a panel discussion.
 Notice how the speakers use abstract nouns to discuss complex ideas.

 Moderator: "Ms. Chanmony, what do you see as the key to sustainable development in Cambodia?"

 Ms. Chanmony: "Thank you.
 I believe the key is balancing progress with tradition.
-We need economic growth, but not at the cost of our cultural heritage.
-This requires a shared sense of social responsibility from both the public and private sectors."
+We need growth, but not at the cost of our cultural heritage.
+This requires a shared sense of social responsibility."

 Moderator: "And Mr. Ratana, your thoughts?"

-Mr. Ratana: "I agree completely.
+Mr. Ratana: "I agree.
 Furthermore, this responsibility includes creating equal opportunity for all citizens.
-Real progress is measured by the welfare of the entire community, not just a few."
+Real progress is measured by the welfare of the entire community."

-The most effective way to use an abstract noun is to immediately follow it with a concrete example.
+The best way to use an abstract noun is to immediately follow it with a concrete example.
 This makes your communication powerful and clear.

-• Clear & Strong: "We need to encourage more innovation in our economy.
-For instance, the government could offer grants to tech startups that are developing new mobile applications."
+"We need more innovation in our economy.
+For instance, the government could offer grants to new tech startups."

 Choose the abstract noun that best completes the sentence.